If you are thinking about applying to The College of New Rochelle, the fee for the application costs $35.

 |Standardized Test Scores||Important|

-To apply, all applicants to The College of New Rochelle must submit the following items.
-Double check with The College of New Rochelle's admissions department to confirm all application materials and requirements.
+To apply to The College of New Rochelle, all applicants must submit the following items.
+Check with The College of New Rochelle's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|